-Version support: You must use the latest version of Firefox combined with Selenium IDE version 2.9.
+Version support: You must use the Firefox Extended Support Release combined with Selenium IDE version 2.9.
 Download the Selenium IDE as instructed below to ensure you have the correct version.

 Plug-in conflict: You cannot have the AppNeta plug-in and the Selenium plug-in installed at the same time.
 Installing either type overwrites the currently installed type.

-- Click the orange download button in the script section, and follow the on-screen install instructions.
+- Click Selenium Firefox Plug-in Download and follow the on-screen install instructions.

 Record a script

 As with writing any script or program, it’s best to plan out what you’re trying to do ahead of time.
 Take some time to think about what you want to test, and what results you expect to see from it.
 Start out small.
 Record a few lines and verify that they playback successfully before moving on.
 Note that APM supports interaction with html elements only.
 It does not support 3rd-party browser add-ons or multimedia players.
 This includes things like Flash, ActiveX, Java applets, browser extensions, and video/audio players.

 - In any supported browser, preferably not Firefox, log in to AppNeta and navigate to Experience > web applications.